 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

-Search for humpback whales as you head towards the small, true Alaskan town of Petersburg on Mitkof Island.
+Visit the small, true Alaskan fishing town of Petersburg on Mitkof Island, which still retains much of its Norwegian heritage.
 Explore a unique Southeast Alaskan ecosystem, the “muskeg,” with stunted trees and carnivorous plants.
-There is an opportunity for optional flightseeing (extra fee) or bike riding.
-Enjoy a Dungeness crab feast this evening.
-(B,L,D)
+There is an opportunity for bike riding and an optional flightseeing excursion.
+Enjoy a crab feast this evening.

 This itinerary is subject to change.
-ExpeditionTrips.com is not responsible for itinerary changes.
+ExpeditionTrips is not responsible for itinerary changes.